 Laurence Cros is a specialist of Canada.
 She studies the interactions between history writing and the construction of national identity as well as how different facets of Canadian identity are expressed through that country’s foreign and immigration policies.
 In addition to her research on Canadian national identity, she is currently working on the notion of historical fiction.

-François De Chantal is a specialist of American political institutions, especially the US Congress, the electoral system, and American political parties.
-He is co-director of a political science journal on American politics, “Politique Américaine” (https://www.cairn.info/revue-politique-americaine.htm#).
-His next upcoming book will be published by Edinburgh University Press in 2020 and is entitled “Obama’s Fractured Legacies”.
+François de Chantal is a specialist of American political institutions, especially the US Congress, the electoral system, and American political parties.
+Between 2012 enad 2019, he was co-director (with Dr. Alexandra de Hoop Scheffer) of a political science journal on American politics, “Politique Américaine” he is now a member of the editorial board.
+He also sits on the editorial board of IDEAS, the Institute of the Americas’ online journal.
+In 2020, he published an edited volume by Edinburgh University Press entitled “Obama’s Fractured Legacies.
+The Politics and Policies of an Embattled Presidency” .
 He is involved in two collective projects on American political parties: the first is about the “culture of defiance” in public life and the other on parties’ use of “Big Data” during elections.
 He is also working on a book comparing the American and French republican traditions, starting with their shared presidentialist turns (i.e. the New Deal in the U.S. and the Fifth Republic in France).